cfengine/documentation/manuals/design-center.markdown

       [verbose]: !any

-Note that the `test` and `verbose` fields are optional and default to `!any`, which is equivalent to "never" in CFEnfgine terms.
+Note that the `test` and `verbose` fields are optional and default to `!any`, which is equivalent to "never" in CFEngine terms.

 Now, finally, we can activate the sketch by tying together the sketch name, parameter set and environment: